 What does the funding cover?

 All Marie Skłodowska-Curie Actions have a bottom-up approach, including all domains of research and technological development.
 Applicants should make appropriate reference to interdisciplinary and newly emerging supra-disciplinary fields in their proposal.

 Successful researchers are recruited for a period between 3 and 36 months.

 Who can apply?

-Participating organisations have until 9th April, 17:00 (Brussels time) to submit their proposals through the Participant portal.
+Organisations can submit their proposals through the Participant portal.
 Please note that individual researchers are not eligible to submit a proposal for this call.

 Marie Skłodowska-Curie Actions are part of Horizon 2020, the biggest EU Research and Innovation programme ever with nearly €80 billion of funding available over 7 years (2014 to 2020).